What GEO actually means

 Notice what's not on that list: llms.txt files, special AI-friendly formatting, or any technical tricks specific to AI systems.
 Those things don't exist in any meaningful form — and Google's own guidance confirms it.

-The signals that get content cited in AI Overviews — expertise, authority, clear structure, technical soundness — are identical to the signals that have always driven rankings in traditional search.
+The signals that get content cited in AI Overviews — expertise, authority, clear structure, technical soundness — are the same signals that have driven rankings in traditional search.
 Google didn't invent a new algorithm for AI Overviews.
-They used the same signals they've been developing for years, just applied to a different output format.
+They used the same trust and quality signals they've been developing for years, applied to a different output format.

-If someone is quoting you for a "GEO audit" as a separate service from SEO, ask them to explain what's different.
+If someone is quoting you for a "GEO audit" as an entirely separate engagement from SEO — with separate deliverables and a separate price tag — ask them to explain specifically what they're doing that differs from strong SEO practice.
 The honest answer is: not much.
-A good SEO consultant who is current with best practices is already optimizing for AI citation — because the fundamentals are the same.
+A good SEO consultant who is current with best practices is already optimizing for AI citation, because the fundamentals overlap significantly.

 That said, there are genuine differences in emphasis between optimizing for traditional search and optimizing for AI citation.
 They're not differences in strategy — they're differences in what matters most.
 Here's a comparison: